openstack-archive/kloudbuster/doc/source/usage.rst

 Displaying the Results
 ^^^^^^^^^^^^^^^^^^^^^^

-Results can be saved in a file in json format or in html format.
-The json format is more appropriate for usage by any post-processing tool or script while the html file is more adapted for human usage.
+Results can be saved in a file in json format or in HTML format.
+The json format is more appropriate for usage by any post-processing tool or script while the HTML file is more adapted for human usage.

 The KloudBuster Web UI will display the results using charts and tables when the test is finished running.
-The KloudBuster CLI provides an option to generate the html file from the results (*--html* option).
-It can also generate the html file from the json results (*--charts-from-json* option).
+The KloudBuster CLI provides an option to generate the HTML file from the results (*--html* option).
+It can also generate the HTML file from the JSON results (*--charts-from-json* option).

 Examples of running KloudBuster